 The Bookworm

-Antiquing is one of the best ways to spend a relaxing afternoon searching for that perfect piece to round out your home or garden, and there’s nowhere more densely packed with options — or with more passionate, experienced traders to point the way — than Oroville.
-Whether you’re looking for something specific or just need a place to unwind for a leisurely day of shopping, the City of Gold’s many treasures are waiting for you.
+Antiquing is one of the best ways to spend a relaxing afternoon, and there’s nowhere more densely packed with options than Downtown Oroville.
+Whether you are looking for a specific heirloom or just want to spend a leisurely day browsing through history, Oroville’s many treasures are waiting to be discovered.